 Recent research progress is generating exciting new opportunities to develop anti-tau therapies.
-Laboratory researchers are making great strides in identifying biological pathways that cause tau to accumulate.
-At the same time, the recent development of tau PET imaging is enabling clinical researchers to track the deposition of tau in the brains of living individuals and to determine how it is associated with cognitive decline.
+Laboratory researchers are making great strides in identifying the biological pathways that cause tau to accumulate.
+At the same time, the recent development of tau PET brain imaging is enabling clinical researchers to track the deposition of tau in the brains of living individuals and to determine how it is associated with cognitive decline.
 These advances are providing — for the first time — the foundation for the development and testing of innovative drug targets, pharmacological agents and other therapeutic strategies for tauopathies.

 The Tau Pipeline Enabling Program (T-PEP) was created to accelerate the translation of tau research breakthroughs from “bench to bedside.”
 There is a considerable gap between advancements in scientific understanding of the biological underpinnings of the disease and the testing of drug candidates in clinical trials.
 Through T-PEP we award grants to researchers to devise innovative treatments that aim to prevent, reduce, remove or otherwise mitigate the toxic effects of tau build-up.
 This scientific work is intended to accelerate the bench-to-bedside timeline — the period from discovery in the laboratory to clinical trials that evaluate potential clinical treatments to stop or slow disease progression.